pearcej/cpp4python/_sources/Cpp4Python/firstcppprogram.rst

     #include <iostream>
     using namespace std;

-    int main() {
+    int main(){
         cout << "Hello World!\n";
         return 0;
     }

 What we see is that at the core there are a few similarities, such as the main function and the string “Hello World” However there is a lot more stuff around the edges that make it harder to see the core of the program.
 Do not worry!
 An important skill for a computer scientist is to learn what to ignore and what to look at carefully.
-You will soon find that there are some elements of Java that will fade into the background as you become used to seeing them.
-One thing that will help you is to learn a little bit about C++.
+You will soon find that there are some elements of C++ that will fade into the background as you become used to seeing them.
+One thing that will help you is to learn a little bit more about C++.

 [//]: # (TODO: Add link to section on Naming Conventions)